blixt/sol-mate-eink/README.md

 ![IMG_5006](https://github.com/blixt/sol-mate-eink/assets/158591/1ef011a5-4c01-429f-872f-ea47f8c76e02)

-For context, this project will take a location (maybe your own, maybe your best friend's, or even a fictional place!) and get the weather for that location, then generate an illustration of the location including the current weather and lighting conditions.
-If it's raining, there will be people with umbrellas in the picture, and so on.
+The script to update the screen takes a location (maybe your own, maybe your best friend's, or even a fictional place!) and get the weather for that location, then generate an illustration of the location including the current weather and lighting conditions.
+So if it's raining, there will be people with umbrellas in the picture, and so on.
 If you do generate for a fictional location, the weather service will be given the latitude/longitude of the most similar place on Earth (according to GPT).
 The illustrations are rendered using Dall-E 3.
 This is why an OpenAI API token is necessary to run it.

 This repository contains all the code that was needed to generate and display a weather report for any specified location on a Raspberry Pi with an attached Waveshare e-Paper display.